nemethmik/t11mobiwa-deprecated/README.md

 - [Getting Started With React, TypeScript MobX, and Webpack 4](https://medium.com/teachable/getting-started-with-react-typescript-mobx-and-webpack-4-8c680517c030) MobX is said to be written in TypeScript.

 ## Installation
-- npx create-react-app t11mobiwa --scripts-version=**react-scripts-ts**
+- **npx create-react-app t11mobiwa --typescript**
+  - npx create-react-app t11mobiwa --scripts-version=react-scripts-ts is regarded as deprecated.
+Actuall, both --typescript and --scripts-version=react-scripts-ts do (nearly) exactly the same thing, at lreast from the perspective of the source code components relevant to the GitHUb repository.
 - cd t11mobiwa && npm start

 Create React App with React Scripts TS created a project initialized for TS, and unlike Vue/TS it compiled cleanly.
-Instead of js/jsx, tsx files were created along with a gigantic README, which I renamed to README.react-scripts.md
+Instead of js/jsx, tsx files were created.
+The deprecated react-scripts-ts would create a gigantic README, which I renamed to README.react-scripts.md.
 ```
 c:\Users\nemet\tiva11\t11mobiwa>npm start
 > t11mobiwa@0.1.0 start c:\Users\nemet\tiva11\t11mobiwa